wekesaryan/Tech-companies-in-Kenya/README.md

 This repository aims to provide a valuable resource for anyone interested in exploring the tech landscape in Kenya, whether for research, internship, business opportunities, or networking.
 We hope you find this list helpful and informative!

 # Disclaimer
-All of this repository content are based on our own personal resources and hereby provided as it is.** ANYONE IS FREE TO RAISE CONCERNS IF THE REPO SEEMS BIASED. ** Here, you'll find a comprehensive list of technology companies based in Kenya.
+All of this repository content are based on our own personal resources and hereby provided as it is.ANYONE IS FREE TO RAISE CONCERNS IF THE REPO SEEMS BIASED.
+Here, you'll find a comprehensive list of technology companies based in Kenya.
 Kenya, often referred to as the "Silicon Savannah," is home to a vibrant tech ecosystem with numerous innovative companies driving growth and development in various sectors such as fintech, e-commerce, software development, and digital marketing.

 # Overview of Kenya's Tech Ecosystem